 The phrase wake, at the beginning used to signify a prayer vigil.
 Over several years, its association with prayer has become less important, even though not lost entirely.
 In numerous countries, a wake is now typically associated with the social intercommunications accompanying a funeral.

 The wake, or occasionally described as an event after the funeral, is a time to grieve the death of the person who has passed away and, also to commemorate their existence.
 Commonly, it’s a moment when friends and family come to pay their respects to the departed.
 Attendees are lined up to offer their condolences to the family members.

 All countries have their very own set of superstitions that lots of people still followed until today.
-Like the country Philippines, they have their superstition or “pamahiin”, as they refer to it, to adhere to when doing a sitation or funeral.
+In the US, we have our own set of superstitions to adhere to when doing a visitation or funeral.

 – Stop counting the number of vehicles in a funeral procession.
 It’s assumed to be bad luck.
 A few feel that doing this will show the number of years you have remained to live or will take a year off your life for each and every vehicle you count.

 – Family widows or members should only put on black for one year.
 It signifies grief or loss.

 – Relative should not say thank you to people offering their condolences.
 It is presumed that you are saying thank you that somebody is dead.